We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Outdoor Ice Skating

 The Gallivan Center is just the place to test your skating skills during the holidays.
 Located in the heart of downtown Salt Lake City, the Gallivan Center ice rink is surrounded by Christmas lights, music, and some excellent retail shopping opportunities.
-The location is central to many holiday events in Salt Lake City.
+The location is central to many holiday events in Salt Lake City. *This event has been cancelled for 2020.

 Christmas at City Creek Center